assafelovic/gpt-researcher/README.md

 $ export TAVILY_API_KEY={Your Tavily API Key here}
 ```

-- **For LLM, we use [OpenAI GPT](https://platform.openai.com/docs/guides/gpt)**, but you can use any other LLM model (including open sources) supported by [Langchain Adapter](https://python.langchain.com/docs/guides/adapters/openai), simply change the llm model and provider in config/config.py.
+- **For LLM, we recommend [OpenAI GPT](https://platform.openai.com/docs/guides/gpt)**, but you can use any other LLM model (including open sources) supported by [Langchain Adapter](https://python.langchain.com/docs/guides/adapters/openai), simply change the llm model and provider in config/config.py.
 Follow [this guide](https://python.langchain.com/docs/integrations/llms/) to learn how to integrate LLMs with Langchain.
-- **For search engine, we use [Tavily Search API](https://app.tavily.com) (optimized for LLM search)**, but you can also revert to other search engines of your choice by changing the search provider in config/config.py to `"duckduckgo"`, `"googleAPI"`, `"googleSerp"`, or `"searx"`.
+- **For search engine, we recommend [Tavily Search API](https://app.tavily.com) (optimized for LLMs)**, but you can also refer to other search engines of your choice by changing the search provider in config/config.py to `"duckduckgo"`, `"googleAPI"`, `"googleSerp"`, or `"searx"`.
 Then add the corresponding env API key as seen in the config.py file.
 - **We highly recommend using [OpenAI GPT](https://platform.openai.com/docs/guides/gpt) models and [Tavily Search API](https://app.tavily.com) for optimal performance.**

 <br />